zengyan-97/Transformer-DST/README.md

 --gt_gen: give the ground-truth generation for the evaluation.
 --eval_all: evaluate all combinations of these.
 ```
+Notice that the code evaluates model performance using batch_size == 1. \

 ### Evaluation Results on MultiWoz 2.1